-

 Mexidol® solution for intravenous and intramuscular administration, 50 mg/ml, 2 ml

-Instructions for solution preparation.
+Instructions for preparing the solution for administration.

 Symptoms: drowsiness, insomnia.